fabio-andres/calculator/README.md

-# calculator - fontendmentor challenge
+# calculator - frontendmentor challenge
 this is a calculator. this is a challenge solved from www.frontendmentor.io

 ## Preview